-- 1 that those administrations planning to implement FWA in the whole or parts of the bands referred to in considering a) and b), should, assign frequency blocks comprising slots aligned with the 28 MHz channel raster identified in T/R 13-02: - that in the case of deployment of FDD systems the upper subband should be used for the transmission from the terminals to the central station (hub) and the lower for the transmission from the central station to the terminals; - 3 that in the case of systems operating in adjacent frequency blocks in the same area, adequate interassignment protection should be ensured through the introduction of guard bands between neighbouring block assignments; such guard band may be explicit outside the blocks allocated to the operators or included within such blocks;
+- that those administrations planning to implement FWA in the band 24.5 26.5 GHz, or parts of this band, should assign frequency blocks comprising slots aligned with the 28 MHz channel raster identified in T/R 13-02; - 2 that the minimum number of 28 MHz slots assigned to an operator should be 1 or 2 (see noting 1); - that in the case of deployment of FDD systems the upper subband should be used for the transmission from the terminals to the central station (hub) and the lower for the transmission from the central station to the terminals; - 4 that in the case of systems operating in adjacent frequency blocks in the same area, adequate interassignment protection should be ensured through the introduction of guard bands between neighbouring block assignments; such guard band may be explicit outside the blocks allocated to the operators or included within such blocks; - that the size of the guard bands to ensure adequate inter-assignment protection of FDD systems should be at least equal to 28 MHz (NOTE 1, NOTE 2); the guard band may consist of one unused slot of frequency, or of slots used only with one polarisation, adjacent to slots used on the opposite polarisation (see the figures in annex 1); - that, for deployment of TDD systems alongside TDD or FDD systems, the guard band should be 2x28 MHz (NOTE 1, NOTE 2); - that, when TDD systems are accommodated and the size of the guard bands is 1x28MHz, a TDD hub must be at least 500m from any other hub; - that those administrations intending to leave to the neighbouring operators the responsibility of the interoperator protection required by Recommends 5, 6 or 7 should consider adequate increased spectrum requirements (as specified in Recommends 4) within the assigned blocks (see annex 2);

-- 4 that, based on ERC Report 99, the size of the guard bands to ensure adequate inter-assignment protection of FDD systems should be at least equal to 28 MHz (NOTE 1, NOTE 2); the guard band may consist of one unused slot of frequency, or of two slots used only with one polarisation, adjacent to slots used on the opposite polarisation (see the figures in annex 1); - 5 that, based on ERC Report 99, for deployment of TDD systems alongside TDD or FDD systems, the guard band should be 2x28 MHz (NOTE 1, NOTE 2, NOTE 3); the guard band may consist of two unused slots of frequency, or one unused slot of frequency and two slots used only with one polarisation, adjacent to slots used on the opposite polarisation (see the figures in annex 3); - 6 that, based on ERC Report 99, when TDD systems are accommodated and the size of the guard bands is 1x28 MHz, a TDD hub must be at least 500 m from any other hub (Note 3); - 7 that those administrations intending to leave to the neighbouring operators the responsibility of the interoperator protection required by Recommends 4, 5 or 6 should consider adequate increased spectrum requirements (as specified in Recommends 3) within the assigned blocks (see annex 2); - 8 that administrations encourage co-operation between operators in neighbouring frequency blocks and the guard band could then be considered as an "edge" band: this means that guard band may become usable by the operators by the means of mutual co-ordination involving in particular co-site or near site sharing and co-ordinated cell planning; - 9 that in the case of systems operating in the same frequency block in neighbouring areas, adequate interassignment protection should be ensured through the introduction of reasonable guard distances between the boundaries of the neighbouring assignment areas where the same frequency block has been assigned; the size of guard distance should be chosen so that there is a minimum distance of 20 km between central stations and terminals and 40 km between central stations of neighbouring systems.
-(For further information on required and reasonable guard distances see the ERC Report 99); - 10 that administrations encourage co-operation between operators in the same frequency block in neighbouring areas to reduce the size of guard distances through co-ordinated deployment and advantageous use of specific topographical or operational detail." - NOTE 1: That if an alternative pattern based on 3.5, 7 or 14 MHz slots is envisaged in some portions of the band, then the appropriate inter-assignment guard band is to be evaluated on a case by case basis. - NOTE 2: That administrations facing the introduction of systems using channels broader than 28 MHz (e.g. 56 MHz) should take into account that the relative guard bands should be enlarged proportionally. - NOTE 3: This situation could be improved for the introduction of FWA TDD systems through the application of mitigation techniques.
-At least one, semi-autonomous or autonomous cell planning, is under study.
+- that administrations encourage co-operation between operators in neighbouring frequency blocks and the guard band could then be considered as an "edge" band: this means that guard band may become usable by the operators by the means of mutual co-ordination involving in particular co-site or near site sharing and co-ordinated cell planning; - 10 that in the case of systems operating in the same frequency block in neighbouring areas, adequate interassignment protection should be ensured through the introduction of reasonable guard distances between the boundaries of the neighbouring assignment areas where the same frequency block has been assigned; the size of guard distance should be chosen so that there is a minimum distance of 20 km between central stations and terminals and 40 km between central stations of neighbouring systems.
+(For further information on required and reasonable guard distances see section 5 of the ERC Report 99); - 11 that administrations encourage co-operation between operators in the same frequency block in neighbouring areas to reduce the size of guard distances through co-ordinated deployment and advantageous use of specific topographical or operational detail."